Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Motivating Example

 \subsection{Vulnerabilities and attacks}

-In Attack 1, the attacker issues a transaction by calling \texttt{transferProxy} (in transition A).
-Unexpectedly, arguments \texttt{\_value} and \texttt{\_fee} are set to $2^{255}$+1 and $2^{255}$.
-In the line \texttt{require(balances[\_from] >= \_fee + \_value)}, the two values are added, which yields result 1 due to integer overflow, so the \texttt{require} statement is satisfied, \ie, the execution is not reverted and the rest of the function also follows through.
-Address \texttt{msg.sender} is the attacker's address, and address \texttt{\_to} is also specified by the attacker.
+In Attack 1, the attacker issues a transaction by calling \texttt{transferProxy} with arguments $\_value=2^{255}+1$ and $\_fee=2^{255}$ (in transition A).
+In the line \texttt{require(balances[\_from] >= \_fee + \_value)}, the two values are added, which equals \texttt{1} due to integer overflow, so the \texttt{require} statement is satisfied.
+Address \texttt{msg.sender} is the attacker's address, and address \texttt{\_to} is specified by the attacker.
 When the function returns, the balances of the two addresses become enormous (as transition B).
 This causes extreme inflation, so the attacker gets almost the entire asset of this token ecosystem.

 Attack 2 results in the attacker receiving 50 tokens in one of his accounts by clearing his other account that has only 5 tokens.
 It is achieved by making reentrant calls 10 times.
 The steps are as follows.
 First, the attacker creates a contract to call function \texttt{clear} in \texttt{MultiVulnToken}.
 Inside the function, \texttt{msg.sender} refers to the attacker's contract.
-Therefore, the function call \texttt{msg.sender.receiveNotification} (transition C) calls into the attacker's contract, who calls function \texttt{clear} again (transition D).
-This unexpected code sequence results in \texttt{balances[\_to] += bal} executed 10 times.
+Therefore, the function call \texttt{msg.sender.receive-} \texttt{Notification} (transition C) calls into the attacker's contract, who calls function \texttt{clear} again (transition D).
+This unexpected code sequence causes \texttt{balances[\_to]+=bal} to be executed 10 times.

-Consider from the perspective of a static code verifier.
+\textbf{A dilemma for static verification.} Consider the perspective of a static verifier at compile time.
 The behavior of \texttt{clear} is not fully defined because it calls into another contract using an address (\ie \ \texttt{msg.sender}).
 The verifier can perhaps err by conservatively flagging all such calls as ``potentially unsafe''.
-However, calling contract via an address reference is very common in smart contracts.
+However, calling a contract via an address is a norm in smart contracts.
 Imagine another call \texttt{businessPartner.foo()}, where \texttt{businessPartner} is a variable only writable by the contract owner.
-Treating it as an arbitrary address, thus flagging the code as ``potentially unsafe'', is problematic.
-With its concolic nature, TCT is not subject to this dillema.
+Treating it as an arbitrary address, thus flagging the code as ``potentially unsafe'', is problematic because all cross-contract calls would similarly be flagged ``potentially unsafe'', which are false alarms.
+TCT is not subject to this dilemma because it is faithful to the $GP$ at runtime.